loloicci/okimochi/README.md

-# Okimochi
+# okimochi

 Spread your hashed okimochi messages, Manage them safely.

 1. Enter your okimochi in `okimochi hash` to get your hashed okimochi.
 2. Spread and tweet your okimochi hash.
-3. You can view your original okimochi with `okimochi show "<hash of okimochi>"`.
+    + You can view your original okimochi with `okimochi show "<hash of okimochi>"`.
-4. Your friends can verify your original okimochi by hashing it.
+    + Your friends can verify your original okimochi by hashing it.
+    + You can

 ## Setup